Stalin during the Russian Revolution, Civil War, and Polish–Soviet War: Supporting revolution and saving Lenin

 In the wake of the February Revolution of 1917 (the first phase of the Russian Revolution of 1917), Stalin was released from exile.
 On March 25 he returned to Petrograd (Saint Petersburg) with just a typewriter and a wicker suitcase, wearing a suit he had on in 1913 when he was arrested.
 On March 28, together with Lev Kamenev and Matvei Muranov, Stalin ousted Vyacheslav Molotov and Alexander Shlyapnikov as editors of Pravda, the official Bolshevik newspaper, while Lenin and much of the Bolshevik leadership were still in exile.
 Stalin and the new editorial board took a position in favor of the Provisional Government (Molotov and Shlyapnikov had wanted to overthrow it) and went to the extent of declining to publish Lenin's 'letters from afar' arguing for the provisional government to be overthrown.
 He described them as "Unsatisfactory...a sketch with no facts."

 For a week from March 12, Stalin stopped writing articles, this may have been when he switched to Lenin's position.
 However, after Lenin prevailed at the April Party conference, Stalin and the rest of the Pravda staff came on board with Lenin's view and called for overthrowing the provisional government.
-At this April 1917 Party conference, Stalin was elected to the Bolshevik Central Committee with 97 votes in the party, the third highest after Zinoviev and Lenin.
+At this April 1917 Party conference, Stalin was elected to the Bolshevik Central Committee with 97 votes in the party, the third highest after Grigory Zinoviev and Lenin.
 These three plus Kamenev formed the Central Committee's Bureau.
 Stalin would share a flat with Molotov where he apologised: "You were the nearest of all to Lenin in the initial stage in April."